-Figure 8-52 - 1DM traffic unit
+Figure 8-62 - 1DM traffic unit

-8.1.11.4 1DM Reception process
+8.1.11.4 1DM reception process

-The 1DM Reception process processes the received 1DM traffic units and the complementing P and DE signals.
-The behaviour is defined in Figure 8-53.
+The 1DM reception process processes the received 1DM traffic units and the complementing P and DE signals.
+The behaviour is defined in Figure 8-63.

-Figure 8-53 - 1DM Reception behaviour
+Figure 8-63 - 1DM reception behaviour

-Upon receipt of an 1DM traffic unit the DA field is checked.
-The 1DM traffic unit is processed if the DA is equal to the local MAC address or Multicast Class 1 MAC address.
+Upon receipt of a 1DM traffic unit the DA field is checked.
+The 1DM traffic unit is processed if the DA is equal to the local MAC address or multicast class 1 MAC address.
 Otherwise, the traffic unit is ignored.

-If the 1DM traffic unit is processed the SA and TxTimeStampf fields are extracted and forwarded to the 1DM Control_Sk process together with the local time using the 1DM(rSA,TxTimeStampf,RxTimef) signal.
+If the 1DM traffic unit is processed the SA and TxTimeStampf fields are extracted and forwarded to the 1DM Control_Sk process together with the local time using the 1DM(rSA,TxTimeStampf,RxTimef,rTestID) signal.

-8.1.11.5 1DM Control Sk process
+8.1.11.5 1DM Control_Sk Process

-Figure 8-54 shows the behaviour of the 1DM Control_Sk process.
-The MI_1DM_Start(SA) signal starts the processing of 1DM messages coming from a MEP with SA as MAC address.
+Figure 8-64 shows the behaviour of the on-demand 1DM Control_Sk process.
+The MI_1DM_Start(SA) signal starts the processing of 1DM messages coming from an MEP with SA as the MAC address.
 The protocol runs until the receipt of the MI_1DM_Terminate signal.

-While running the process processes the received 1DM(rSA,TxTimeStampf,RxTimef) information.
+While running the process processes the received 1DM(rSA,TxTimeStampf,RxTimef,rTestID) information.
 First the rSA is compared with the SA from the MI_1DM_Start (SA) signal.
 If the rSA is not equal to this SA, the information is ignored.
+Next the rTestID is compared with the TestID from the MI_1DM_Start (Test ID) signal.
+If the MI_1DM_Start (Test ID) signal is configured and rTestID is available but both values are different, the information is ignored.
 Otherwise the delay from the single received 1DM traffic unit is calculated.
 This result is reported using the MI_1DM_Result(count, N_FD[]) signal after the receipt of the MI_1DM_Terminate signal.